 SpaceClaim can export the following file types that are supported by Sculpteo:

 DXF, IGES, Rhino, SketchUp, STEP, STL, VRML, OBJ

 SpaceClaim is a commercial software but you can ask for a 15 days trial.
 Educational Licenses are also available with discounts.
 You can also view SpaceClaim designs with the SpaceClaim Web Viewer , which lets anyone open and view SpaceClaim designs no download required!

 The SpaceClaim webpage has a list of tutorial essentials for getting started.
 For information on how to prepare your model for 3D printing using SpaceClaim, check out our SpaceClaim tutorial on our 3D Printing Tutorials page.
-If you're having trouble with your 3D model, check out our webpage on how to repair your file.
 These resources will make modeling your object for 3D printing a breeze with SpaceClaim!